vmarchaud/consul-topology-visualizer/README.md

 ## Notes

 I hacked this quickly during the holiday so it might not be the state of the art UX or code.
 Feel free to make a PR to implement the things that you want.
+I've built an image for deployment it into my production environment so if you want to re-use it: https://cloud.docker.com/repository/docker/vmarchaud/consul-topology

 ## More screenshots
 - https://i.imgur.com/j6v0iep.png